unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-01.md

 # LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “NFS SERVER”.

-Step 1 — Prepare a NFS Server
+Step 1 — Prepare a NFS Server Volumes

 1. Launch an EC2 instance that will serve as "NFS Server".
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
-Learn How to Add EBS Volume to an EC2 instance here

 ![5022](https://user-images.githubusercontent.com/85270361/210136900-8369cbb5-47fc-4ea1-a8a0-4746881fab44.PNG)